 - 500 mg of Beta vulgaris L. DOES NOT = 500 mg of nitrates.

 - 500 mg of Beta vulgaris L. supplies roughly 7.5 mg – 8.5 mg of naturally occurring nitrates.

 - You would need to consume 30,000 mg (30 grams) of beetroot extract to = 450 mg of nitrates. *The amount a 180-lb person needs per study for nitric oxide.

-Look for CLINICALS and NOT CLAIMS
+Look for Research and Not Claims

-Kaged Muscle’s PRE-KAGED has over 1,000 mg of the best beetroot extract per serving, which is 2x the amount of the leading pre-workout.
+Kaged Muscle’s PRE-KAGED has over 1,000 mg of the best beetroot extract per serving, which is twice the amount of the leading pre-workout.
 Why didn’t we list beetroot extract under our pump matrix?
 Because it’s unethical and misleading!
 The Kaged Muscle brand is built on ethics – we will never cut corners or stretch the facts to try to gain a customer.